 Israel country brief

 Australia and Israel share a close relationship with significant people-to-people and commercial links.
 Australia established diplomatic relations with Israel in 1949.
-The Australian Embassy in Tel Aviv, and the Israeli Embassy in Canberra, were both opened in 1949.
+The Australian Embassy in Tel Aviv, and the Israeli Embassy in Canberra, were both opened in that year.

 The State of Israel is a robust parliamentary democracy.
 The Knesset (parliament) is made up of 120 members elected every four years on the basis of proportional representation.
 The Prime Minister is a member of the Knesset, although Ministers need not be.
 The President is the Head of State, a largely ceremonial role, and is elected by a secret Knesset vote for a single seven-year term.

 The current Israeli Government is led by Prime Minister Netanyahu.
 Netanyahu’s Likud party heads a coalition of parties (Yesh Atid, Jewish Home and Hatnuah) after the January 2013 elections.

 Australia has a warm and close relationship with Israel, which is supported strongly by Australia’s active Jewish community.
 The relationship has a strong historical dimension, dating back to the First World War when Australian forces fought in the region, including in modern-day Israel, alongside their Allied Counterparts against the Ottomans.
 Australia was the first country to vote in favour of the 1947 UN partition resolution.